Sonali123-gift/Project-Rangers-/README.md

-# 📚 Flashcard Learning App
+# 🇹🇭 Thai Language Flashcard App

-A Java-based flashcard application developed as a group project at Siam University Global Academy.
+A Java-based flashcard application designed to help beginners learn the Thai language.
+This project was developed as a group assignment at Siam University Global Academy.

 ## 📖 About

-The Flashcard Learning App helps users study and memorize information using digital flashcards.
-Users can browse flashcards, test their knowledge, and improve learning through a simple and interactive interface.
+The Thai Language Flashcard App is an interactive learning tool that helps users build Thai vocabulary through digital flashcards.
+It provides an easy and engaging way to practice common Thai words and improve language skills.

-## 🎯 Features
+## ✨ Features

+- 📚 Learn common Thai vocabulary
-- 📖 View flashcards
+- 🔤 View Thai words with English translations
 - ➕ Add new flashcards
 - ✏️ Edit existing flashcards
 - 🗑️ Delete flashcards
 - 🔍 Search flashcards
-- 💾 Save flashcard data
+- 💾 Save and manage flashcard data
-- 🎨 Easy-to-use interface
+- 🖥️ Simple and user-friendly interface

 ## 🛠️ Technologies Used